Backward similarity solution of the Boussinesq groundwater equation: Similarity solution and numerical solution

-which is equal to the limit of the forward transformation case.
+which is consistent with the case of an exponential condition, and with the same form of the equation appearing in \citet{Gilding1976}.
 It is also possible to visualize groundwater intrusion on a real scale by combining the front calculation (\ref{eq:CalFront}) and the scaling (\ref{DimensionlessVariable}).

 Figure \ref{fig:Backward_song} shows the profiles of the numerical solutions via Shampine's method and the quadratic approximate solutions (\ref{eq:QuadraticApproximate}) with the quadratic front data (\ref{eq:QuadraticFront}) for different $\alpha$.
 The relative error for the front $\xi_0$ is approximately 17\% for $\alpha = -1.01$, approximately 5\% for $\alpha = -1.5$, and approximately 2\% for $\alpha = -3.0$.
-The error plot is also presented in Figure \ref{fig:Backward_error} which implies that the errors decrease as $\alpha \to -\infty$ or $\alpha \to -1$.
-Since the solution converges in both limits, $\alpha \to -\infty$ and $\alpha \to -1$ (the limit of the forward case and Kalashnikov's solution (\ref{eq:Kalashnikov})), the quadratic approximation becomes less accurate as $\alpha$ takes the intermediate values.
+Figure \ref{fig:Backward_error} shows the error behavior for selected values of $\alpha$ ($-1.01$, $-1.5$, and $-3$).
+A decreasing trend in the error is observed as $\alpha$ approaches $-1$ and also as it moves toward more negative values (e.g., $\alpha=-3$), while relatively larger deviations occur at intermediate values such as $\alpha=-1.5$.
+This behavior indicates that the quadratic approximation becomes more accurate near the two limiting cases: the exponential case corresponding to $\alpha\to-\infty$, and the Kalashnikov case (\ref{eq:Kalashnikov}) corresponding to $\alpha\to-1$, where the approximation coincides with the analytical solution.

 These errors are larger than those of the forward condition written in \citet{Lockington2000} and \citet{Telyakovskiy2006} as a whole.
 The approximate expression (\ref{eq:QuadraticFront}) is fortunately admissible under the well-known forward time condition.
 On the other hand, the difference between the numerical value and the approximated value is greater with respect to the front position $\xi_0$ under the backward time condition considered above.
 Since the Barenblatt power series solution diverges in the case of the present backward condition because of its third coefficient unlike \citet{Song2007}, another type of analytical solution is needed to construct a more accurate approximate solution.